Move-In Checklist

 Plan ahead for a smooth start to your semester.

-To help you prepare and take away some of the pressure, we've compiled this checklist of items to do before, during, and after you arrive.
+To help you prepare, we've compiled this checklist of items to do before, during, and after you arrive.

 Do you have questions?

-Please review this guide as it includes answers to the questions we are asked most frequently.
-You can also feel free to contact us!
-We've helped countless students prepare for move-in, so we are happy to help.
+We have answers to all of the questions we receive most frequently in our Move-in Guide and Move-In Checklist.
+You can also feel free to contact us.
+We've helped countless students prepare to move in, so we are happy to help!

 As You Prepare